tu-studio/lac26_presentation/slides/00-all.md

 - My name is Fares Schulz
 - Researcher at Audio Communication Group, Technical University of Berlin (like my colleague Annika)
 - Lead of Computer Music and Neural Audio Systems Research Team
-- With this talk, I will give an overview of the evolution of neural music production, highlighting key milestones and recent advancements
-- As the field is extremely broad and fast-moving and I will only be able to cover a small part of it
-- But I hope this talk will give you a good overview of the field and inspire you to explore further

 ---